 Chicken does have a tendency to dry out quite quickly, so I would recommend against baking chicken liver for your dog.

 The best way to cook chicken liver for your dog is to boil it.
-Because poultry can contain some dangerous bacteria like Salmonella, make sure you wash the chicken under cold water and pat it dry before boiling it.
+Because poultry can contain some dangerous bacteria like Salmonella, you’ll want to make surre it’s cooked through to 165F.
 You can also pre-slice the chicken liver before boiling it.
 Boil the poultry for at least 15 minutes on medium heat.
 You may want to boil the chicken liver for up to 20 minutes if you don’t slice it into thinner cuts.

 To increase the flavor, you could also add some chicken broth to the water.
 Make sure the broth is low in sodium and does not contain garlic or onion.
 Boiling some carrots with the chicken liver is also a great way to boost your dog’s vitamin A intake even more.